-Integrating Eq.~\eqref{eq:nomob-dgl} twice, we obtain:
+Integrating Eq.~\eqref{eq:nomob-dgl} twice, we obtain

 We now insert the ansatz of Eq.~\eqref{eq:rho_ansatz_R} into Eq.~\eqref{eq:continuity} with the current~$\Jv$ of Eq.~\eqref{eq:JAMB+_mob-functional} and invert $\Gamma$.
-We find:
+We find

 where $\mu_\lambda$ is given by Eq.~\eqref{eq:mu_lambda}.
 We now multiply Eq.~\eqref{eq:amb+_OW} by $\dv{r}\psi^{0}(r-R)$ (where $\psi^0$ is the AMB+ pseudodensity of Eq.~\eqref{eq:psi_AMBp}) and integrate across the interface.
-Upon shifting the integration variable as $r\to r-R$ and integrating by parts, the right-hand side gives:
+Upon shifting the integration variable as $r\to r-R$ and integrating by parts, the right-hand side gives

 Expanding the first line in small $\epsilon$ and $\delta_\mathrm{in}$ gives to first order $-\epsilon\mub(\rhoV)\Delta\psi^0$.
-Upon using Eq.~\eqref{eq:inverse-Gamma} and integrating by parts, the last line of Eq.~\eqref{eq:amb+_OW_RHS} reads:
+Upon using Eq.~\eqref{eq:inverse-Gamma} and integrating by parts, the last line of Eq.~\eqref{eq:amb+_OW_RHS} reads

-Inserting Eq.~\eqref{eq:amb+_OW_RHS_zeta} into Eq.~\eqref{eq:amb+_OW_RHS}, using that $\psi^0$ fulfils Eq.~\eqref{eq:psi} and that $\varrho'$ is peaked at $r = R$, we then find:
+Inserting Eq.~\eqref{eq:amb+_OW_RHS_zeta} into Eq.~\eqref{eq:amb+_OW_RHS}, using that $\psi^0$ fulfils Eq.~\eqref{eq:psi} and that $\varrho'$ is peaked at $r = R$, we then find

 where $\sigmaL^0$ is given by Eq.~\eqref{eq:sigma_AMBp}.
-On the other hand, with Eq.~\eqref{eq:inverse-Gamma}, upon multiplication with $\dv{r}\psi^{0}(r-R)$ and integration, the left-hand side of Eq.~\eqref{eq:amb+_OW} yields, using a change of variables $r \to r - R$ and integrating by parts:
+On the other hand, with Eq.~\eqref{eq:inverse-Gamma}, upon multiplication by $\dv{r}\psi^{0}(r-R)$ and integration, the left-hand side of Eq.~\eqref{eq:amb+_OW} yields, using a change of variables $r \to r - R$ and integrating by parts: